 - Your ability to operate equipment, follow processes, or use software

-- Images of items you’ve created—blueprints, websites, schematics, lesson plans, order forms, or management systems
+- Images or copies of items you have created—blueprints, websites, schematics, lesson plans, order forms, or management systems

 Professional development and lifelong learning

-Include items that show you’re committed to keeping your professional standards up to date, and that you believe in learning and improving all the time.
+Include items that show you are committed to keeping your professional standards up to date, and that you believe in learning and improving all the time.
 Here are some examples:

 - Work-related associations and groups you belong to

-- Conferences, workshops, committees, and projects that you’ve been involved with
+- Conferences, workshops, committees, and projects that you have been involved with

-- Courses or training that you’ve completed to improve your work—CPR, a second language, time management, or other subjects
+- Courses or training that you have completed to improve your work—CPR, a second language, time management, or other subjects

 You want to find people who will vouch for your strengths, abilities, and experience.
-For a complete overview on how to choose references and list them for your portfolio or resumé, read How to Choose The Best Job References.
+For a complete overview of how to choose references and list them for your portfolio or resumé, read How to Choose the Best Job References.

 2. Fill the gaps

-If you see gaps in your accomplishments, think of other ways to show what you’ve done.
+If you see gaps in your accomplishments, think of other ways to show what you have done.
 If this is not possible, people from your past jobs may be able to help.

 Get in touch with former employers, supervisors, and co-workers and ask them to send you copies of your work from their records.

-When you reconnect, let your contacts know if you’re looking for a job.
+When you reconnect, let your contacts know if you are looking for a job.
 They may have job leads or advice to help with your job search.